skyachiver/GUI-Ping-Pong-Game/README.md

 # Pong Game

-A classic Pong-style game with simple controls and an intuitive interface.
+It's a Ping Pong game with simple controls and an intuitive interface.
 Below is a brief summary of its features:

 ## Game Summary